-Building a successful product takes more than a great idea—it demands precise coordination between strategy and execution.
-Yet, confusion about who does what can slow teams down, derail priorities, and hinder progress.
-Enter the product owner and product manager: two distinct roles with complementary strengths that, when aligned, drive seamless development and market-ready results.
+Building a great product takes more than a great idea—it requires precise alignment between strategy and execution.
+But confusion about who does what can slow teams down, derail priorities and stall progress.
+Enter the product owner and product manager: two distinct roles with complementary strengths that, when in sync, drive development and market-ready results.

-Understanding these roles work in tandem isn’t just helpful—it’s essential for any team aiming to deliver impactful, successful products.
+Understanding how these roles work together isn’t just helpful—it’s essential for any team that wants to deliver impactful products.

 What is a product owner?

-The product owner drives Scrum development and sharpens sprint focus.
-They manage the backlog and coordinate the team’s goals.
-Their vision leads the team to exceed expectations with each product increment.
-The critical role of product owners is to promote clear communication between stakeholders and developers.
+The product owner drives Scrum and sharpens sprint focus.
+They manage the backlog and the team’s goals.
+Their vision makes the team exceed expectations with each product increment.
+The critical role of product owners is to keep communication open between stakeholders and devs.

 Product owners drive business goals by connecting them to development.
 They pinpoint top features by prioritizing customer needs and creating a product roadmap.
-Product owners balance stakeholders’ wishes against technical limitations.
-They produce a plan that blends the client’s vision, team’s skills, and business needs.
+Product owners balance stakeholder wishes against technical limitations.
+They create a plan that combines the client’s vision, the team’s skills and business needs.

 - Updating the product backlog to make sure it aligns with the team’s goals and project needs.